Okta SCIM Integration with Snowflake¶

 To invalidate an existing access token for a SCIM integration, execute a DROP INTEGRATION statement.

 Execute the following SQL statements in your preferred Snowflake client.
 Each of the SQL statements is explained below.

-use role accountadmin; create or replace role okta_provisioner; grant create user on account to role okta_provisioner; grant create role on account to role okta_provisioner; grant role okta_provisioner to role accountadmin; create or replace security integration okta_provisioning type = scim scim_client = 'okta' run_as_role = 'OKTA_PROVISIONER'; select system$generate_scim_access_token('OKTA_PROVISIONING');
+use role accountadmin; create role if not exists okta_provisioner; grant create user on account to role okta_provisioner; grant create role on account to role okta_provisioner; grant role okta_provisioner to role accountadmin; create or replace security integration okta_provisioning type = scim scim_client = 'okta' run_as_role = 'OKTA_PROVISIONER'; select system$generate_scim_access_token('OKTA_PROVISIONING');

 The example SQL statements use the ACCOUNTADMIN system role and the OKTA_PROVISIONER custom role is granted to the ACCOUNTADMIN role.